 📏 Beam Deflection Calculator

-Calculate maximum beam deflection, deflection ratio, bending moment, and shear force for simply supported and cantilever beams under point loads or uniformly distributed loads (UDL).
-Warns when deflection exceeds serviceability limits.
+Calculate beam deflection and slope for simply supported and cantilever beams under point and distributed loads.

 Beam Type